nabeelvalley/docs/content/blog/2022/25-08/read-image-metadata.md

 As a reference example, the bytes for the first entry in the IFD above will be used to understand the data and how it's stored

-After the bytes indicating the count, the next section consists of the entries.
+After the bytes indicate the count, the next section consists of the entries.
 Each entry consists of 12 bytes and is structured like so:

 | Tag     | Data Format | Component Length | Data          |
 | ------- | ----------- | ---------------- | ------------- |